 - Posture awareness — Drawing from Katharina Schroth's original use of mirrors during the program, your Schroth Method exercises will, through repetitions and visual and postural cues, help you be mindful of positions that support the spine and see what a straight spine looks like in practice.

 Schroth Method Physical Therapy in NJ, NY & PA

 If you have scoliosis, and you're hoping to avoid invasive surgery, Schroth Method exercises can help you make significant progress with spinal alignment and pain relief.
 At JAG-ONE, our goal is to provide truly personalized, one-on-one expert services that can help you achieve your best life.

 Book an Appointment at JAG-ONE and Get Ahead of the Scoliosis Curve

-JAG-ONE PT can provide Schroth Method therapy in-network with many insurance providers, and we have locations throughout New York, New Jersey, and Pennsylvania.
+JAG-ONE PT can provide Schroth Method therapy in-network with many insurance providers, and we have over 100 locations throughout New York, New Jersey, and Pennsylvania.
 Find a location near you or contact our team of compassionate, experienced clinicians to ask about Schroth Method therapy today.
 We're committed to helping you to get back the life you love.